 Ontario’s Natural Selections is a voluntary certification program for woody species.
 Seed and plants sold under this label are certified by the Forest Gene Conservation Association (FGCA) to be from the source identified on the label.
 The consumer can then decide how appropriate it is for their planting project.
-We hope this program will help plantings in southern Ontario survive and thrive.
+We hope this program will help plantings in Ontario survive and thrive.
 This program will add resilience in the face of climate change and restore the many benefits we expect from our forests, both rural and urban.
 It is a 3-part program.
 The FGCA will:

 - Educate consumers about successful planting practices, of which source-identified seed is a start.